KSP-ModularManagement/ModularManagement/GameData/ModuleManager/README.md

 			- Please note that upgrading the license to any posterior GPL **IS NOT ALLOWED** for this work, as the author **DID NOT** added the "or (at your option) any later version" on the license.
 		- You don't mix your work with GPL incompatible works.

-[Previous releases](https://github.com/sarbian/ModuleManager) remains licensed under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+[Previous releases](https://github.com/net-lisias-ksp/ModuleManager/tree/upstream/master) remain licensed under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Additionally, [check this statement](https://creativecommons.org/2015/10/08/cc-by-sa-4-0-now-one-way-compatible-with-gplv3/) from CC.

 Please note the copyrights and trademarks in [NOTICE](./NOTICE)